Artificial Intelligence for Computer Games (Winter 2025/26)

 Lecture

 Peter Guba The Monte Carlo Tree Search (MCTS) algorithm is introduces and we look at some of its theoretical foundations, namely the Monte Carlo method and the Multi-armed Bandit problem.
-TBA
+Video

 7. 14.11.2025